Finite Groebner bases in infinite dimensional polynomial rings and applications: Introduction

+A version of Theorem \ref{thm:sn} was first proved by Cohen \cite{Cohen67} in an application to the theory of free metabelian groups, and then rediscovered much later in the study of some polynomial finiteness questions inspired by chemistry \cite{Aschenbrenner2007} (see also \cite{kemer2008} for another recent proof).
+Here, we study its application to algebraic statistics, and in particular its uniform treatment of some classical results in that field \cite{Hosten2007, Santos2003}.
+Recent work by Draisma on finiteness problems for the factor analysis model \cite{Draisma2008} also depends on Theorem \ref{thm:sn}.

 To prove Theorem \ref{thm:sn} and similar results, we shall develop a suitable theory of Gr\"obner bases for certain modules over (noncommutative) rings.
 Section \ref{Pgroebner} contains this general theory of monoidal Gr\"obner bases and is the technical heart of the paper.
 In this framework, we have a monoid $P$ of endomorphisms acting on a semigroup ring $\K[Q]$ (over a field $\K$), and a partial order (called the \textit{$P$-divisibility order}) on the monomials of $\K[Q]$ that respects this action.
 Theorem \ref{main_GB_thm}, the main result in Section \ref{Pgroebner}, is then the statement that finite Gr\"obner bases exist with respect to the monoid $P$ if and only if $P$-divisibility is a well-partial-ordering.
 In many cases of interest (such as in our applications to algebraic statistics), this order condition is straightforward to check, leading directly to finite generation of ideals up to $P$-action.
-For instance, in the particular case of Theorem \ref{thm:sn}, the condition reduces to a classical lemma of Higman \cite{Higman}.
+For instance, in the particular case of Theorem \ref{thm:sn}, the condition reduces to a classical lemma of Higman \cite{Higman} in the order theory of words.
+Not surprisingly, all known proofs of Theorem \ref{thm:sn} use Higman's lemma in an essential way.

 We also introduce in Section \ref{Pgroebner} the concept of a filtration for a chain of ideals subject to the action of the monoid $P$ (Definition \ref{def:filtration}).
 This notion allows us to pass from ideals in finitely many variables to ideals in infinitely many variables, and it can be used to formulate and prove finiteness theorems for $P$-invariant chains of ideals.
 Our main result in this regard is Theorem \ref{thm:symminvarstab}; it says that a $P$-invariant chain stabilizes with respect to a filtration (also) when $P$-divisibility is a well-partial-order.